|

 Preparation for the Test:

-Wear loose-fitting pants that can be rolled above the knee and a short-sleeved shirt that can be rolled up to
+Wear loose-fitting pants that can be rolled above the knee and a short-sleeved shirt that can be rolled up to the shoulder.

 Do not use any moisturizing lotion or skin cream on the day of the test as this can affect the results.